cloud-erp-school-system/frontend/README.md

 To start a development server, run `ng serve` (or  `npm run start` if you don't have Angular CLI installed globally).
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### Note about Keycloak login
+The Keycloak development server does not have a proper https certificate, so browsers might not redirect to it right away and you'll see an empty page instead of a keycloak login page.
+Manually go to the Keycloak server page and click "Proceed anyway".
+The application login page will display after that.
+If you do not have credentials to log in, please go to the Keycloak admin panel and add a user for yourself.
+You can find the server details in the [documentation repo](https://github.com/cloud-erp-school-system/documentation/blob/master/infra/server-dev01.md)

 ## Code scaffolding
 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.